 Madhubani accurately means “Forests of Honey”.

 These Paintings use two forms of style to make such as Bharni (shading) and Kachni (hatching).
 In Bharni style artists uses solid colours to fill the images and in Kachni style artists uses slight fine lines to fill the painting and that doesn’t use a lot of the colours.
 These painting generally use symbols like lotus, the moon, sun, fish, elephant, parrot and turtles to demonstrate the occasion of marriages or any other auspicious occasions.
-There are many art houses in Bihar which really yields mass produce Madhubani paintings across the country.

 The Origin of Madhubani: